 Do those questions lead you to any of these responses…?

 - Automation is limited and would require a massive level of effort and training.

 - We’d require software updates, agents, or there would be no improvement moving to real-time.

 - This cannot be automated; the network vendor cannot provide the tool.

 If so, maybe you are looking at the wrong tools.
-Because if you look at these questions for your wired network and still come back with the idea of using 802.1x, you are not trying to solve a business problem… you are trying to attach horseshoes to a brand-new Audi e-tron.
-And call it a horse.
+Because if you look at these questions for your wired network and still come back with the idea of using 802.1x, you are not trying to solve a business problem… you are trying to attach horseshoes to a brand-new car and call it a horse.